Ajaysimha29/portfolio-aj/README.md

 Installation
 To run this locally:

-Clone this repository using git clone https://github.com/your-username/portfolio.git Navigate to the project directory
+Clone this repository using git clone https://github.com/ajay/portfolioaj.git Navigate to the project directory
 Open index.html in your preferred web browser
 Credits
-This portfolio was created by [Your Name].
+This portfolio was created by ajay.
 It utilizes:

 HTML
 CSS